 This ensures that every product is worthwhile and workable, attractive to its target market, and with the potential for a profit before it is manufactured and promoted.

-This helps brands maximize their chances of success and ensures that they don’t waste their time or money on products that won’t prove competitive.
+This helps brands maximise their chances of success and ensures that they don’t waste their time or money on products that won’t prove competitive.
 Once products are sent out to market, this is when the lifecycle begins.

 This sounds simple enough, but it can be challenging when faced with competition and fresh innovation from other quarters.
 Typically, sales at this particular stage are relatively slow and it can take some time before you’re able to move onto stage two.

 The growth stage is where you’ll start to see an increase in demand for your product, driving sales and allowing you to extend the availability of your goods.
-It’s possible at this stage that you’ll also start to see similar versions of your product popping up from your competitors, so make sure your branding is strong and work to cement your position in the market.
+It’s possible at this stage that you’ll also start to see similar versions of your product popping up from your competitors.
+So make sure your branding is strong and work to cement your position in the market.

 At this point, decisions will need to be made as to whether you continue offering the product but on a smaller scale, if you want to give it a revamp to make it more competitive, or if you want to abandon it altogether to focus your attention elsewhere.